 Where is the Orthopedic Injury Clinic?

-The Washington University Orthopedic Injury Clinic is currently located in West County.
-A South County location will be opening September 1, 2017.
+The Washington University Orthopedic Injury Clinic is located in West County and South County.

 Where can I park?